-If you come to Abruzzo especially in the city of Teramo during Carnival, you cannot miss tasting the Ravioli Dolci (sweet ravioli), filled with ricotta, cinnamon, some lemon zest, marjoram and served with Nonna’s tomatoes sauce or in some versions with cinnamon and sugar.
-Truly, an exceptional contrast of sweet and salty flavours and despite being born in a very small town is actually known by many international cuisine enthusiasts.
+If you come to Abruzzo, especially to the city of Teramo during the Carnival season, you cannot miss tasting the Ravioli Dolci (Sweet ravioli).
+This unique ravioli is filled with ricotta, cinnamon, some lemon zest, marjoram, and served with Nonna’s tomatoes sauce or in some versions with cinnamon and sugar.
+Truly, an exceptional contrast of sweet and salty flavors and despite being born in a very small town in Abruzzo, it is actually known by many international culinary enthusiasts.

 For the Pasta dough: as any other ravioli